American Top 40: Since 2004: Ryan Seacrest era

 The first Ryan Seacrest era logo used from 2004 to 2014.

 On January 10, 2004, American Idol host Ryan Seacrest took over the hosting duties of American Top 40 from Kasem, although Kasem would continue to host American Top 20 and American Top 10 until his retirement in July 2009.
 With the host change, AT40 underwent a makeover, using a new theme song and introducing several new features.

 The show also began using a new chart that used no recurrent rule.
 On the first show with Ryan Seacrest, this led to several older songs reappearing after dropping off many weeks earlier.
 Over the long term, it meant songs could spend long runs for about a year on the chart even after they went to recurrent status on other published charts.
 "Here Without You" by 3 Doors Down set a longevity record in 2004 for the CHR show by lasting 50 weeks before finally falling off.
 In 2006, "Scars" by Papa Roach would go on to tie the record.
 In 2011, Taio Cruz set AT40s all time longevity record with his song "Dynamite".
 This hit remained on the chart for 72 weeks, from July 2010 to November 2011.
-The record has since been broken by Rema & Selena Gomez‘s song “Calm Down”, which remained on the chart for 75 weeks, from November 2022 to April 2024, and Hozier's "Too Sweet", which remained on the chart for 81 weeks, from May 2024 to November 2025.
+The record has since been broken by Rema & Selena Gomez‘s song “Calm Down”, which remained on the chart for 75 weeks, from November 2022 to April 2024, and Hozier's "Too Sweet", which remained on the chart for 112 weeks, from May 2024 to June 2026.
 On the Hot AC version of AT40, "Use Somebody" by Kings of Leon set the all-time record in 2011 at 117 consecutive weeks.
+The record has since been broken by Teddy Swims' song “Lose Control”, which remained on the chart for 131+ weeks, from September 2023 to March 2026.
 American Top 40 also became more interactive, involving online song voting and e-mail.
 In December 2006, the series' website was revamped, and the online song voting was discontinued in favor of publishing the Hot AC chart.
 The website also includes a toll-free number where fans can make requests and "shoutouts", as they would to a local radio station, and by 2009 replayed clips of shoutouts became part of the show.
 Online song voting was later reinstated, with results of votes on American Top 40s website factored into the chart rankings.
 AT40 was also expanded to social media through Twitter and Facebook where listeners from around the world will request a song to be included in the AT40 Extra segment, as well as their own mobile application which is available for free download on the Apple AppStore for iOS devices and on Google Play for Android devices.